riastrad/cyberbspace/posts/2026/terra-cognita.md

 I haven't really been left alone for this entire 2 year stretch.
 Even now, writing this blog in my home office, I can hear and see a team of two dozen construction workers outside my window at work on a high rise that each week gets one floor closer to obstructing my view of the city.

 You don't really see the sky that often in Mumbai.
-During monsoon it's covered in dark, grey clouds.
+During monsoon it's covered in dark, gray clouds.
 Even when it's not raining.
-During pollution season it's a grey smudge.
+During pollution season it's a gray smudge.
 When the sky is clear, it means it's probably too hot to go outside.

 I've only seen the moon in the night sky two times since we've been here.
 But maybe that's just a sign I haven't gone outside at night enough.